-High grade steel is produced in so-called electric arc furnaces.
-These use a combination of electrical and chemical energy to melt down alloyed high grade metal scrap.
-The whole process takes place using electrodes which are lowered into the material and create temperatures of up to 3,500°C. Besides high grade metal scrap, alloying elements are also added to the furnace during the secondary metallurgy process in order to produce high grade steel that meets the required specifications.
-A homogenous layer of slag forms on the surface of the hot liquid high grade steel during the production process.
-This is discharged from the furnace together with the liquid high grade steel at the end of the production process and then separated from the steel before being left to cool.
+The production of high grade steel begins in electric arc furnaces.
+These use electrical energy to melt down metal scrap and alloying elements.
+The whole process takes place using electrodes which are lowered into the material and create temperatures of up to 3,500°C. During the next step (the secondary metallurgy process), alloying elements are added to the liquid metal to meet the exact specifications required for the various areas of use.
+A homogenous layer of slag forms on the surface of the hot, liquid high grade steel during the production process.
+This is removed from the liquid high grade steel at the end of the production process and stored separately.

-The metal slag floats on the surface of the liquid high grade steel and is removed from the furnace together with the liquid steel
+The metal slag, which floats on the surface of the liquid high grade steel, is separated from the liquid metal, removed from the furnace and stored

 Both the high temperatures and the thermal process result in residual materials sticking to and drying on the surface of the furnace.
 The refractory material must, therefore, be replaced at regular intervals to prevent the furnace being permanently damaged.
 The material – known as spent refractory – is effectively broken off the furnace walls.
 It contains large amounts of mineral residue as well as traces of the alloying elements used to produce the high grade steel.